-

 Do we practise drills and exercises?

-No. Playing patterns with fluent understanding is very different from practising finger drills and scales in conventional jazz piano training.
-Repeating something until you can play it using muscle memory is very different from having a fluent grasp of its musical structure and meaning.
+Not in the usual way.
+Playing patterns with fluent understanding is different from practising finger drills and scales and exercises, repeating them until you can play them using muscle memory.
+Instead we use more musical patterns to develop a fluent grasp of rhythic and tonal structure and meaning.

 Is this an ear training system?